 Kyle started playing doubles volleyball as a teen and continued to play until fatherhood.
-Once his oldest son turned 7, Kyle had to switch into coaching mode.
+Once his oldest son turned 7, Kyle made the switch to coaching.
 Over the past 17 years, he has coached his son and daughter in a variety of sports - including soccer, softball, and volleyball.

-He has coached many teams through C.A.R.A.
-Volleyball in Lakewood, Golden, and Arvada...where he was mentored by an excellent technician in coaching.
-Kyle also has also coached girls at the club level and actually took one of his teams from division 5 up to the highest division by season end.
+Kyle has coached many teams through C.A.R.A.
+Volleyball in Lakewood, Golden, and Arvada, where he was mentored by an excellent technician in coaching.
+Kyle has also coached girls at the club level and actually took one of his teams from Division 5 up to the highest division by season end.
 Kyle is certified by the Positive Coaching Alliance (PCA).

 "Coach Kyle cares about the girls and works with them to get them better.”

 “Kyle is committed to the girls and the team.
 He is creative in his approach with the girls.
 My daughter has the utmost respect for him.”